Braden-077/LearnEnough/README.md

 # Test Driven Development

-Note: Ruby is a prerequisite for Test Driven Development(TDD).
+Note: [Ruby](https://github.com/Braden-077/LearnEnough#ruby) is a prerequisite for Test Driven Development(TDD).

 To get started with test driven development, go to the [Ruby on Rails](https://www.learnhowtoprogram.com/ruby-and-rails) tutorial.

 This specific repo only does [Week 1](https://www.learnhowtoprogram.com/ruby-and-rails/test-driven-development-with-ruby).

-The ```LearnEnough/rails/rails_commands``` folder holds the completed code for Test Driven Development week 1 as well as commented failures and fixes.
+The ```LearnEnough/rails/rails_commands.sh``` folder holds the completed code for Test Driven Development week 1 as well as commented failures and fixes.

 To get started with our Ruby on Rails Test Driven Development, run: